pen-lang/pen/doc/src/references/language/types.md

 # Types

-This page describes different data types in the language.
+This page describes different data types in Pen.

 ## Number